1jour1vin

 Already in production during the Gallo-Roman period, the vineyard expanded in the 10th century thanks to religious orders.
 Located along the Way of St. James, Madiran wines were already being served to pilgrims during their stops.
 In the 1890s, phylloxera devastated the vineyard, but it recovered and continued to expand throughout the 20th century.

-This historic wine is characterized by a rich and varied terroir: its calcareous-clay soils are stony and well-drained, ideal for wines with aging potential; its clay soils are light and porous, producing supple wines.
+This historic wine is characterized by a rich and varied terroir: the clay-limestone soils are stony and well-drained, ideal for wines with great aging potential; the clay soils are light and porous, producing supple wines.
 A third type of soil, composed of rounded pebbles, provides an ideal terroir for Madiran wines.

-An ancient and iconic grape variety, Tannat is the dominant variety in the vineyards of the Madiran AOC.
+An ancient grape variety that defines the region’s identity, Tannat is the predominant variety in the vineyards of the Madiran AOC.
 Rich in anthocyanins and tannins, it gives Madiran red wine its full-bodied character and structure.
-It can be blended with the two Cabernets (Sauvignon and Franc), but the appellation requires that a Madiran wine be made from at least 50% Tannat.
+It can be blended with the two Cabernets (Sauvignon and Franc), but the appellation requires that a Madiran wine consist of at least 50% Tannat.

 The rest of the vineyard is planted with Cabernet Franc, Sauvignon, and, to a much lesser extent, Fer-Servadou, one of the region's oldest grape varieties, which has become rare today.